C5T/sleipnir-public/README.md

 The `-p 8181` option makes the binary respond via HTTP in a way identical to OPA.
 And `-d` stands for "daemonize", to run the HTTP server until terminated; the default behavior is to respond to queries from the standard input, and terminate as the EOF is read.

-Or:
+Or, to measure PAPS:

 ```
 ./transpiled --queries queries.txt
 ./transpiled_strongly_typed --queries queries.txt
 ```

-The first two commands start a server on `localhost:8181`, identical to OPA wrt the policy evaluation endpoint.
+The commands with `-p 8181` start a server on `localhost:8181`, identical to OPA wrt the policy evaluation endpoint.